Resources for students

-Our goal is to help every student thrive at the University of Illinois Urbana-Champaign, but we recognize the unique challenges that many students face.
+Our goal is to help every student thrive at the University of Illinois Urbana-Champaign.
 Below are some opportunities and resources available to help our students succeed and to inspire the next generation of engineers and scientists.

 Campus Offices and Resources

-Our campus features a number of offices and resources dedicated to lead our campus toward an increasingly diverse and inclusive community that is open, just, and welcoming for all.
+Our campus features a number of offices and resources that aim to lead our campus toward an increasingly diverse and inclusive community that is open, just and welcoming for all.

 Office of Student Success, Inclusion, & Belonging

-As part of the Office of Student Affairs, this office connects students with the cultural centers listed below, events and programs, additional resources, and links to report acts of intolerance.
+As part of the Office of Student Affairs, this office connects students with cultural centers, events and programs, additional resources, and links to report acts of intolerance.

 Learn more